harry-dev-general/mbh/docs/04-technical/FILTERBYFORMULA_USAGE_AUDIT.md

 - Always add 'T00:00:00' when parsing date strings to ensure consistent timezone handling
 - Use pagination to handle large datasets
 - Test thoroughly with edge cases (week boundaries, timezone changes)

+## Migration Summary

+As of October 13, 2025:
+- ✅ **3 of 4** high/medium risk components successfully migrated
+- ✅ All security-critical components (token-storage.js) migrated
+- ✅ All SMS-critical components (reminder-scheduler.js) migrated
+- ✅ All date comparison operations now use reliable client-side filtering
+- ℹ️ Only dashboard-overview.js remains using filterByFormula for exact date matches (low risk)

+The migration has successfully eliminated the risk of missed records due to Airtable's unreliable date filtering functions.